-To interpret the impact of population diversity on historical conflicts, the OLS estimate in Column 2 implies that a move from the 10th to the 90th percentile in the cross-country distribution of population diversity is associated with 8.4 more conflicts during the 15th century.
+The OLS estimate in Column 2 implies that a move from the 10th to the 90th percentile in the cross-country distribution of population diversity is associated with 8.4 more conflicts during the 15th century.
 This impact is somewhat larger than those implied by the comparable specifications for modern civil conflicts.
 This could potentially reflect a waning, albeit significant, influence of population diversity in more contemporary time periods.
 However, it could also be a mechanical consequence of measurement issues associated with the fact that in contrast to the earlier analyses of modern civil conflicts, the current analysis of historical conflicts does not distinguish between purely intrastate conflicts and interstate conflicts involving ancestrally proximate warring populations.
 As for the economic significance of population diversity for historical conflict incidence, the probit regression in Column 7 implies that a move from the 10th to the 90th percentile in the cross-country distribution of population diversity is associated with a 63 percent increase in the likelihood of observing a conflict during the 15th century.